 9

-node bulk reservoir along the intrinsic λ = 17 coherence length of the lattice, we find the
+along the intrinsic λ = 17 coherence length of the lattice, we derive the fundamental angular

 1